 In fact, some of the photographs are almost humorous, including made-up dolls and even magazine clippings of faces, meant to appear as the visions of lost loved ones.

-But not too long ago, we were a more superstitious people, and it’s hard to tell what happens in a dark, candle-room in the middle of the night, as a medium claims to conjure the dead…
+But we were far more superstitious back then, and it’s hard to tell what happens in a dark, candle-room in the middle of the night, as a medium claims to conjure the dead…

 No, I don’t believe anything in these pictures is supernatural, nor do I care for mediums or psychics in general.
 But it’s a curious footnote in the history of paranormal research and hoaxery (I’ve decided that’s a word).
 I’d be interested to see if the ectoplasm “phenomenon” still exists, though…